 - A few bags of good ground bait (have a look at some reviews to choose an effective mix)

 - A large bait box to mix micro pellets (make sure it has small holes in the lid or make some so you can follow the mixing steps I’ve provided- trust me, it works!)

 - A round mixing bowl for ground bait if you choose to use it

-- 4 inch hair rig hook lenghts with a size 10 or 12 hook
+- 4-inch hair rig hook lengths with a size 10 or 12 hook

 - A selection of hook baits

-Of course you are going to need a good carp rod and reel and if you don’t have a rod yet have a read at my carp fishing rod post so you have an idea of what you should be looking for.
-I hope you have enjoyed this post and have taken away a lot of valuable information and tips so you can get method feeding for yourself.
-If you have any questions or anything to add please leave a comment below and il be sure to get back to you, now go fish!
+Of course, you will need a good carp rod and reel and if you don’t have a rod yet, have a read at my carp fishing rod post so you have an idea of what you should be looking for.
+I hope you have enjoyed this post and have taken away a lot of valuable information and tips to get method feeding for yourself.
+If you have any questions or anything to add, please leave a comment below, and il be sure to get back to you; now, fish!